zczlr12/comp0034-wk6/README.md

    Flask or Dash if you only want to complete the activities for one type of app.

     - e.g. `pip install -r requirements.txt`
-6. Install the paralympics app code e.g. `pip install -e .`
+6. Install the paralympics code e.g. `pip install -e .`

 ## Activity instructions